kyang5/coursedescriptions/source/courses/comp409.rst

-Introduction to error analysis, numerical solution of equations, interpolation and approximation, numerical differentiation and integration, matrices and solution of systems of equations, numerical solution of ordinary and partial differential equations.
+Introduction to error analysis, numerical solution of equations, interpolation and approximation, numerical differentiation and integration, matrices, and solution of systems of equations, numerical solution of ordinary and partial differential equations.

 Syllabi